alexkhantreras/TIL/vscode.md

 ## Make VS Code the default editor
-- Add the following env var to bash profile
+- Set the following env var in bash profile
     - `export EDITOR="code -w"`
 - In VS Code, install the `code` command to PATH
     - `cmd + shift + p`